The Young Elders

 My doorbell rang again about an hour later than promised.

 “I’d almost given up on you,” I told the pair.
-Straddling their bicycles at the bottom of the steps leading to our front door, the two were considerably more exerted than when they had first arrived earlier in the evening.
+Straddling their bicycles at the bottom of the steps leading to our front door, the two were considerably less energetic than when they had first arrived earlier in the evening.

 I guessed they had ridden back to our house as fast as possible so as not to miss their ride.